aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/signature/create-signature-line-in-an-excel-workbook-using-aspose-cells/_index.md

 ai_search_scope: cells_nodejscpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Introduction**

 Microsoft Excel provides a feature to add **Signature Line** in Excel workbooks.
 You can add a Signature Line by clicking the **Insert** Tab and then selecting **Signature Line** from the **Text** group.

 ## **How to Create Signature Line for Excel**

-Aspose.Cells for Node.js via C++ also provides this feature and has exposed the [**Picture.getSignatureLine()**](https://reference.aspose.com/cells/nodejs-cpp/picture/#getSignatureLine--) property for this purpose.
+Aspose.Cells for Node.js via C++ also provides this feature and exposes the [**Picture.getSignatureLine()**](https://reference.aspose.com/cells/nodejs-cpp/picture/#getSignatureLine--) property for this purpose.
 This article will explain how to use this property to add a Signature Line using Aspose.Cells.

-The following sample code adds a Signature Line using [**Picture.getSignatureLine()**](https://reference.aspose.com/cells/nodejs-cpp/picture/#getSignatureLine--) property and saves the workbook.
+The following sample code adds a signature line using the [**Picture.getSignatureLine()**](https://reference.aspose.com/cells/nodejs-cpp/picture/#getSignatureLine--) property and saves the workbook.

 ```javascript
 const path = require("path");
 const AsposeCells = require("aspose.cells.node");